Recreational Facility Policies and Procedures

 - Defective equipment should be reported to a Campus Recreation staff member immediately.

-- Individuals under the influence of alcohol, illegal substances or found bringing it into any facility will be asked to leave and reported.
+- Individuals under the influence of alcohol or illegal substances, or found bringing it into any facility will be asked to leave and will be reported.

 - Bicycles, skates, or skateboards are not allowed in any facility.

 - Backpacks and gear bags are not permitted in recreational facilities unless stored in designated areas.
 Activity areas must be clear of all personal items.